UpstageAI/dataverse/dataverse/etl/README.md

     return None
 ```

-You can use the following config to run the above ETL process in order
+You can use the following config to run the above ETL processes in order
 - `etl_process_start` -> `etl_process_middle` -> `etl_process_end`

 ```yaml